Travelling to Campbell River During Covid-19

 Public spaces: Parks and Beaches in Campbell River.

 - Currently, Parks and green spaces in our city such as the Rotary Sea walk and the Tyee Spit are open.
-However, playgrounds and sports facilities remain closed.
 For more information about municipal parks click here.

 - Beaches at McIvor Lake, Stories Beach & Saratoga Beach are currently open, but visitors are encouraged to be self-sufficient and to bring their own hand sanitizer, garbage bags, chairs and to pack out what they bring to these areas.